 \subsubsection{Test results on problems with hidden constraints}

 In the first part, we compared \direct-type versions devoted to problems with hidden constraints.
-In this experimental part, we have used all constrained test problems.
-However, we assume that any information about the constraint functions is unavailable.
-In the experimental investigation, the hidden search area $(D^{\rm hidden})$ is defined as
+We have used all constrained test problems but assumed that any information about the constraints is unavailable.
+In the experimental investigation, the hidden search area $(D^{\rm hidden})$ was defined as

 Still, this information is unavailable for the tested algorithms and used only to determine whether a certain point is feasible or not.